dashng/Operation-Deployment/Kubernetes/multiple-master-cluster-setup.md

 - Install Kubernetes Components

-    ```
+    ```bash
     yum -y install kubectl kubelet kubeadm
     systemctl enable kubelet && systemctl start  kubelet
     ```

 - kubernetes cluster init

-    ```
+    ```bash
     kubeadm init --control-plane-endpoint "10.124.44.125:6443" --upload-certs --pod-network-cidr=10.244.0.0/16
     ```

-    kubeadm init --control-plane-endpoint "LOAD_BALANCER_DNS:LOAD_BALANCER_PORT" --upload-certs --pod-network-cidr=10.244.0.0/16
+    + kubeadm init --control-plane-endpoint "LOAD_BALANCER_DNS:LOAD_BALANCER_PORT" --upload-certs --pod-network-cidr=10.244.0.0/16

-    Here, LOAD_BALANCER_DNS is the IP address or the dns name of the loadbalancer.
+    + Here, LOAD_BALANCER_DNS is the IP address or the dns name of the loadbalancer.
 I will use the dns name of the server, i.e. loadbalancer as the LOAD_BALANCER_DNS.
 In case your DNS name is not resolvable across your network, you can use the IP address for the same.

-    The LOAD_BALANCER_PORT is the front end configuration port defined in HAPROXY configuration.
+    + The LOAD_BALANCER_PORT is the front end configuration port defined in HAPROXY configuration.
 For this demo, we have kept the port as 6443.

-    After execution the command, below 3 commands output:
+    +After execution the command, below 3 commands output:
     * 1# command
-    ```
+    ```bash
     mkdir -p $HOME/.kube
     sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
     sudo chown $(id -u):$(id -g) $HOME/.kube/config